 Research Implemented by IPA: No

 How do refugee crises end?
 Despite the policy relevance of the question, very little research addresses the topic.
-This project will examine the determinants of the return of Syrian refugees from Lebanon, a country that has hosted over a million Syrians since the beginning of the conflict.
-Using a panel survey, researchers will assess how Syrians' intentions to return home relate to their subsequent choices, and evaluate the relevance of push factors in Lebanon and pull factors in Syria in household decision-making.
-Results will inform the design of humanitarian programming to facilitate refugees' safe voluntary choices about returning.
+This project examined the determinants of the return of Syrian refugees from Lebanon, a country that hosted over a million Syrians since the beginning of the conflict.
+Using a panel survey, researchers assessed how Syrians' intentions to return home related to their subsequent choices, and evaluated the relevance of push factors in Lebanon and pull factors in Syria in household decision-making.
+Results aim to inform the design of humanitarian programming to facilitate refugees' safe voluntary choices about returning.

 Projects Funded During Round II (Spring 2018)